cewitte/BucketList/README.md

 }
 ```

-"That accepts the new location, then looks up where the current location is and replaces it in the array.
-This will cause our map to update immediately with the new data."
+>That accepts the new location, then looks up where the current location is and replaces it in the array.
+This will cause our map to update immediately with the new data.

 Here's the product of this commit: